croz-ltd/nrich/nrich-registry/README.md

 `ModelMapper registryBaseModelMapper` is used for other mappings in library.

-`StringToTypeConverter<?>` performs conversion from string to typed instances and is used when querying registry entities.
+`StringToTypeConverter<?>` is an interface from `nrich-search` library that performs conversion from string to typed instances and is used when querying registry entities.
 Default implementation (`DefaultStringToTypeConverter`) accepts a list of data formats and regexes that are used to convert string to types found in properties of entity classes.

-`StringToEntityPropertyMapConverter` is also used for querying registry entities, it is responsible for assembling conditions Map from query string and a list of properties to search ( conversion to typed instances is delegated to `StringToTypeConverter<?>`).
-When querying registry entities client API accepts a query (string) and a list of properties to be searched.
+`StringToEntityPropertyMapConverter` is also an interface from `nrich-search` library that is used for querying registry entities, it is responsible for assembling conditions Map from query string and a list of properties to search ( conversion to typed instances is delegated to `StringToTypeConverter<?>`).
+When querying registry entities client API accepts a query (string), and a list of properties to be searched.

 `RegistryConfigurationResolverService` is a service that parses `RegistryConfiguration` and returns data in format required by other registry services.